-Prior to joining the ACLU-NC, Tessa worked as a field assistant for the Yes on Prop 34 Campaign, a statewide movement to replace the death penalty with life in prison without the possibility of parole.
+Prior to joining the ACLU of Northern California, Tessa worked as a field assistant for the Yes on Prop 34 Campaign, a statewide movement to replace the death penalty with life in prison without the possibility of parole.
 She also managed a political canvassing office for a range of international aid organizations.
 In 2008, she worked on President Obama’s election campaign in Charlottesville, Virginia and on the campaign of congressional candidate Tom Perriello.

 Tessa is a graduate of Occidental College.
 She graduated cum laude with a B.S. in Diplomacy and World Affairs and worked as a programming assistant at the Intercultural Community Center.
 Her thesis on extraordinary rendition received the Honor of Distinction award and first put her in touch with the ACLU as the sole resource of primary source documents.

 Tessa and her husband recently started Find Out Farms, an urban community education farm in Sacramento.
 In her spare time, Tessa is an avid crafter creating wild-foraged dried flower sculptures, bags, and house goods out of found leather or wood furniture discarded on city streets, along with fused glass vessels from broken glassware.
 She is the President of the Board of Directors for NAMI San Francisco, a peer-led services organization for people and families experiencing mental health conditions.